 Senior Things to Do in Fort Wayne

-The 2nd annual Hop on Brew Tour fundraiser will be held from 1-5 p.m. on September 23 and is sponsored by CTN medical riders.
-The 4-hour event, which departs from 5601 Industrial Road, is a “hop on, hop off” tour, which allows visitors to control the length of their visit to each location.
-Cost is $40.
+The 2nd annual Hop on Brew Tour fundraiser will be held on November 12, 2022 and is sponsored by CTN medical riders.
+The departs from 5601 Industrial Road, is a “hop on, hop off” tour, which allows visitors to control the length of their visit to each location.
+Cost and time will be available later this summer.
 Call 260-494-1144.

 Spring is a great time to take a shopping trip and enjoy some of the early flower blooms at Fort Wayne area parks.